 Combine flours, cornmeal, wheat, sugar and salt.
 Add buttermilk, mix well, and knead briefly.
 Shape dough into golf-ball-sized portions.
 Dust with flour and roll very thin.
 Place on greased and floured baking sheet.
 Bake at 400 degrees, turning several times, until lightly browned on both sides.
 Cool; then store in waterproof container.
 Keep from moisture.
 This makes about twenty four 3 1/2 inch crackers.
 My last batch took about 24 minutes, turning 4 times for each of the two oven loads.

-Carole Latimer's Wilderness Cuisine: How to Prepare and Enjoy Fine Food on the Trail and in Camp
+Wilderness Cuisine: How to Prepare and Enjoy Fine Food on the Trail and in Camp by Carole Latimer.

 The Well-Fed Backpacker by June Fleming